 Supporting Transition - Foundation Stage to Key Stage 1

-This 2 day training will guide teachers to manage children’s transition through the Early Years into KS1.
-It will strengthen practitioner understanding of school readiness, children’s literacy development and progress through a rich curriculum, in line with EYFS 2014 and National Curriculum 2014, and how this supports school readiness, involvement and well-being.
+This two day training will guide teachers to manage children’s transition through the Early Years into Key Stage 1.
+It is designed to strengthen practitioner understanding of children’s literacy development and progress through a rich, text-based curriculum, in line with Early Years Foundation Stage 2014 and National Curriculum 2014, and how this supports school readiness, involvement and well-being.

 - What does effective Early Years practice look like?

-- School readiness: understanding literacy progression in Reception
+- School readiness: understanding literacy progression and planning for literate acts.

 - Building reader and writer identity in young children.